 \section{Abstract}

-We study the effect of various symmetry-breaking perturbations on experimentally measurable signatures of the quasi-one-dimensional (quasi-1D) spin-triplet superconductors, such as transport and Josephson response.
-In the first part of the paper, we numerically compute the zero and non-zero temperature conductances of quasi-1D nanowires that host multiple Majorana zero modes.
-Following the discussion of the case of s-wave Rashba nanowires, we shift to the main focus, i.e., spin-triplet superconductors.
-We study how the conductance tracks the topological invariants and spectrum in all these cases.
-In the second part of the work, we study the effect of the symmetry-induced spectrum-breaking on the Andreev spectra of Josephson junctions.
-Similar to the case of conductance, we show that the spectrum shows multiple zero-energy Andreev states in the highly symmetric case with mirror and chiral symmetry.
-We study how applying gate voltages to change the symmetry of the spin-orbit coupling as well as magnetic fields to the junction, splits these states in the junction.
+We study the effects of various symmetry-breaking perturbations on the experimentally measurable signatures (such as conductance and Josephson response) of quasi-one-dimensional (quasi-1D) spin-triplet superconductors.
+In the first part of the paper, we numerically compute the zero and nonzero temperature conductances of the quasi-1D nanowires that host multiple Majorana zero modes.
+Following the discussion of the case of s-wave Rashba nanowires, we shift to the main focus, i.e., multichannel spin-triplet superconductors.
+Applying gate voltages (which changes the symmetry of the spin-orbit coupling) as well as magnetic fields to the nanowire, tunes the system between different symmetry classes by splitting the multiple Majorana zero modes.
+We study how the conductance tracks the topological invariants and the spectra in all these cases.
+In the second part of the paper, we study the effects of the symmetry-induced spectrum-breaking on the Andreev spectra of Josephson junctions.
+Similar to the case of the conductance studies, we find that the spectrum shows multiple zero-energy Andreev bound states in the highly symmetric case with mirror and chiral symmetries.